-INSTITUTION PROGRAM TRAINING DURATION LOCATION Cree School Board Vocational training and jobs related to adult education Photography 72 weeks (1 800 hours) Waswanipi Recreation management 52 weeks (1 290 hours) Eeyou Istchee region Professional cooking 59 weeks (1 470 hours) Eeyou Istchee region Hunting and fishing guide 29 weeks (720 hours) Eeyou Istchee region Protection and development of wildlife habitats 53 weeks (1 320 hours) Mistissini Business start-up 14 weeks (330 hours) Chisasibi UQAT Undergraduate Micro-program "Indigenous Tourism Management"18 3 to 6 months (15 credits) UQAT Val-d'Or and distance learning Certificate in Territorial Management in an Indigenous Context 19 6 months to 1 year (30 credits) Amos, Chibougamau, UQAT Center in Abitibi- Ouest, Mont-Laurier, Rouyn-Noranda, Public Management in an Indigenous Context (DESS) 6 months to 1 year (30 credits) Remote learning, Val-d'Or, UQAT Center in Témiscamingue Cree Native Arts & Crafts Association Arts and Crafts Training and Education Program Traditional knowledge and production techniques, such as moose hide tanning, sewing and tamarak decoy making, as well as business development and marketing.
-Not specified Oujé-Bougoumou Cégep de Saint- Félicien Diploma of Collegial Studies (DEC) and Diploma of Vocational Studies (DEP) - technical Natural Environment - forest resource management; wildlife management; natural heritage management and interpretation; environmental protection DEP: 2 months to 1 year (600 to 1 800 hours) Chibougamau Sustainable development, environment, and health DEC: 3 years Apatisiiwin Skills Development Various programs offered for skills development and training Professional training - preparation and financial assistance Case by case Eeyou Istchee region Dovolopinom development and training Employability program - mentoring, on-the-job learning, company integration Internship for Cree graduates Centre d'études collégiales in Chibougamau Natural Environment Technology This program is adapted to the context of Northern Quebec and aims to develop the skills necessary to manage wildlife habitats and measure the impacts of such management and of resource development and exploitation.
-3 years Chibougamau Accounting and Management Technology Program that provides the skills necessary to become an accounting and management technician.
+INSTITUTION PROGRAM TRAINING DURATION Cree School Board 17 Vocational training and jobs related to Photography 72 weeks (1 800 hours) Recreation management 52 weeks (1 290 hours) Professional cooking 59 weeks (1 470 hours) Hunting and fishing guide 29 weeks (720 hours) Protection and development of wildlife habitats 53 weeks (1 320 hours) Business start-up 14 weeks (330 hours) UQAT Undergraduate Micro-program "Indigenous Tourism Management" 18 3 to 6 months (15 credits) Certificate in Territorial Management in an Indigenous Context 19 6 months to 1 year (30 cre Public Management in an Indigenous Context (DESS) 20 6 months to 1 year (30 cre Cree Native Arts & Crafts Association 21 Arts and Crafts Training and Education Program Traditional knowledge and production techniques, such as moose hide tanning, sewing and tamarak decoy making, as well as business development and marketing.
+Not specified Cégep de Saint- Félicien 22 Diploma of Collegial Studies (DEC) and Diploma of Vocational Studies (DEP) - Natural Environment - forest resource management; wildlife management; natural heritage management and interpretation; environmental protection DEP: 2 months to 1 year 1 800 hours) technical Sustainable development, environment, and health DEC: 3 years Apatisiiwin Skills Various programs offered for skills Professional training - preparation and financial assistance Case by case Development Employability program - mentoring, on-the-job learning, company integration Internship for Cree graduates - Centre d'études collégiales in Chibougamau Natural Environment Technology This program is adapted to the context of Northern Quebec and aims to develop the skills necessary to manage wildlife habitats and measure the impacts of such management and of resource development and exploitation.
+3 years Accounting and Management Technology Program that provides the skills necessary to become an accounting and management technician.
 Includes three teaching units (accounting, management and sustainable development) focusing on sustainable development in decision-making.
-Not specified Chibougamau Tremplin DEC - First Nations The Tremplin program leading to a DEC offers a flexible learning approach with a variety of courses tailored to the needs of students who wish to begin or complete a program of study leading to a college diploma (DEC).
+Not specified Tremplin DEC - First Nations The Tremplin program leading to a DEC offers a flexible learning approach with a variety of courses tailored to the needs of students who wish to begin or complete a program of study leading to a college diploma (DEC).
 2 sessions